jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/customizing/user-resources.md

 ### Amazon Web Services Elastic Kubernetes Service (EKS)

+AWS EKS is an Amazon service providing an AWS-managed kubernetes control plane and a set of command-line tools, `eksctl`, to create and manager kubernetes clusters.
+It is but one way to deploy kubernetes with AWS infrastructure, but the following assumes that you have:

+1. a kubernetes cluster on deployed on EKS
+1. the `eksctl` command line tools [installed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) and configured to point to your EKS cluster.

 To scale an existing nodegroup using the `eksctl` command line tools:

 ```bash